CyrusDS/LSI-SAS3008-ITMODE/README.md

 4. Type ```dir``` to see the filesystem on that drive (Equivalent of using ```ls``` in Linux.).
 If you do not see the files you put on the USB drive, retry the previous commands beginning with ```map``` until you find the correct drive.
 5. Type: ```sas3flash.efi -list```

 &emsp;&emsp;&emsp;This shows the SAS Address as mentioned earlier.
-Record the SAS Address if you haven't already.
+ENSURE TO TAKE A PICTURE OF THIS SCREEN AND RECORD THE SAS Address if you haven't already.

 **You may get an error stating "Controller is not operational.
 A firmware download is required."
 Type ```quit``` to exit that prompt and continue with this guide.**

 &emsp;![List](images/list.png)

-6. Type this command: ```sas3flash.efi -f SAS9300_8i_IT.bin -noreset```.
-After it completes, power down the system and take the jumper pin off of the RAID controller.
+6. Type this command: ```sas3flash.efi -c 0 -o -e 5```.
+After it completes, the firmware currently on it will be cleared

 &emsp;&emsp;&emsp;This erases the running flash/bios on the RAID controller.